Günter Grass: The Flounder

 The 1977 novel The Flounder (Der Butt) is based on the folktale of "The Fisherman and His Wife", and deals with the struggle between the sexes.
-It has been read as an anti-feminist novel, since in the novel the magical flounder of the folk tale, now representing male triumphalism and the patriarchy is caught by a group of 1970s feminists, who put it on trial.
-The book interrogates male-female relations from the past and the present through the relationship between the narrator and his wife, who as the wife in the folk tale, insatiably craves more.
-In spite of the fact that the book could be read as a defense of women and a denouncement of male chauvinism, the book was harshly critiqued and rejected by feminists, partly due to its portrayal of violence, sexualization and objectification, and what the feminists perceived as male narcissism and gender essentialism.
+It has been read as an anti-feminist novel.
+In the novel the magical flounder of the folk tale represents male triumphalism and the patriarchy.
+It is caught by a group of 1970s feminists, who put it on trial.
+The book interrogates male-female relations from the past and the present through the relationship between the narrator and his wife who, like the wife in the folk tale, insatiably craves more.
+Although the book could be read as a defense of women and a denunciation of male chauvinism, it was largely harshly critiqued and rejected by feminists.
+They rejected its portrayal of violence, sexualization and objectification, and what they perceived as male narcissism and gender essentialism.

 My Century and Crabwalk

-The 1999 book My Century (Mein Jahrhundert) was an overview of the 20th-century's many brutal historic events, conveyed in short pieces, a mosaic of expression.
+In My Century (Mein Jahrhundert, 1999) Grass covered many of the 20th-century's brutal historic events, conveyed in short pieces of a few pages by year, forming a mosaic of expression.

 In 2002, Grass returned to the forefront of world literature with Crabwalk (Im Krebsgang).
 This novella, one of whose main characters first appeared in Cat and Mouse, was Grass's most successful work in decades.
-It dealt with the events of a refugee ship, full of thousands of Germans, being sunk by a Russian submarine, killing most on board.
+It dealt with the events of a refugee ship, full of thousands of Germans, being sunk by a Soviet Russian submarine, killing most on board.
 It was one of a number of works since the late 20th century that have explored the victimization of Germans in World War II.